-Public facing - The RCOphth NOD website has a public facing section where selected results for centres concerning the most recent audit period could be available once resources permit.
+Public facing - The RCOphth NOD website has a public facing section where results for centres concerning the most recent audit period are available (https://nodaudit.org.uk/media/110).

 For the CQC - At the time of writing, the CQC have confirmed that at present they are not able to receive data from the AMD audit for participating organisations.